Sunrise at Miles

 | Camping sink - really a vanity only. |

-The purchased items are the Bluetti power unit and a Kings refrigerator.
+The purchased items are the power unit and the refrigerator.
 Everything else is material repurposed or found in my disorganised garage.

-It's surprisingly economical of on a trip, using between 11 and 12 litres per 100km, which is OK for a fully loaded camper.
+The van is surprisingly economical on a trip, using between 11 and 12 litres per 100km, which is OK for a fully equipped camper.

 | Columboola veterans' retreat. |

-Items that need improving include the Japanese head unit (it's buggy and the radio pretty useless) and the interior appearance.
+Items that need improving include the Japanese head unit (it's buggy, and the radio tuned for urban Japan is pretty useless) and the interior appearance.
 At the moment it looks a bit like a jumble sale.

 Still, my daughter has given it her seal of approval after attending a music festival in it.